swiftlang/swift-evolution/proposals/NNNN-implicit-self-weak-capture.md

 ## Effect on API resilience

-This change is purely additive, and is a syntactic transformation to existing valid code, so has no effect on ABI resilience.
+This change is purely additive, and is a syntactic transformation to existing valid code, so has no effect on API resilience.

 ## Alternatives considered